-After a Voluntary Report Form (Har -1) has been completed, the following steps are recommended:
+After a Voluntary Report Form (Har - 1) has been completed, the following steps are recommended:

 1. Make an appointment to meet with the complainant to update him/her on what has happened and to check on the individual's wellbeing (within 2 working days, if possible.)

 Date:

 2. Explain what steps you will take next.

 Steps:

 3. Inform a back-up person (the other building or district representative) about the incident in case a related event occurs while you are out of the building.

 Back-up Person:

-Notes I are a build assume any of the secretary of the terms of the thorough into the against and

 Note: Log a brief summary of the report in a file that is turned into the assistant superintendent at the end of each month.

-Your signature:

-Name of Complainant:
+/our signature: Name of Complainant:

-Date: